-I’m not sure when it happened, but somewhere along the line, potato has become a forbidden food, while sweet potato joins the “superfood” ranks.
+I’m not sure when it happened, but somewhere along the line, the potato has become a forbidden food, while sweet potato joins the “superfood” ranks.
 The poor potato has been given the flick in preference for the miracle starchy vegetable, but how does the humble potato stack up nutritionally?

 Media claims tout sweet potato as the secret switch for weight loss, yet when you compare energy contents, a serve of sweet potato provides 36% more kilojoules than potato.
 Sweet potato is more energy dense at the same quantity so keep this in mind if you’re trying to manage your energy intake.